ClementBenezech/webpackExperiments/README.md

 # What's inside this repo?

 The src folder: contains a JS file (the root of the "app") importing multiple things.
-The asset folder: contains a directory with all source images.
+Also contains a component folder, with (surprise!) some components in it The asset folder: contains a directory with all source images.

 # Where to start?